SeednapseAI/clara/README.md

 $ clara chat [PATH]
 ```

-If the path is omitted, '.' will be used.
+If the path is omitted then '.' will be used.

-To exit use `CTRL-C` or `CTRL-D`.
+To exit use `CTRL-C` or `CTRL-D`, or commands `/quit` or `/exit`.

 All commands:

 ```
-COMMANDS
+     ask
-    COMMAND is one of the following:
+       Ask a question about the code from the command-line.

      chat
        Chat about the code.